InCodeLearning/InCodeLearning/README.md

 **Basic requirement:**

 - Fluent english spearking, reading, and writing.
 - Strict time commitment of 30-60 minutes for weekly meetings.
+Must be living in United State time zones for easy meeting time coordination.
 - Must contribute at least 50 lines of source code/comments each week.
 - Detail oriented, be able to explain what you learned and your contributed code to others.
 - Knowing basic git and [github workflow](https://guides.github.com/introduction/flow/).